-- Focus on Growing, Highly Attractive Markets, Including the Global Pet Healthcare Market - We serve global markets with excellent long-term secular growth characteristics.
+- · Focus on Growing, Highly Attractive Markets, Including the Global Pet Healthcare Market - We serve global markets with excellent long-term secular growth characteristics.
 In fact, we estimate that the total global addressable companion animal diagnostics market opportunity is over \$30 billion.
 We focus on expanding our core markets by bringing unique product and service innovations to market and driving their broad adoption. - Sustained Investment in Innovation We aim to advance global pet healthcare standards of care through innovation, supporting the long-term development of our largest market.
-Our substantial R&D investments since 1998 enable our novel, proprietary diagnostic and software product and service introductions, afford unparalleled new product development capability and result in a robust pipeline.
-In addition, our innovative diagnostic solutions are fully backed by peerreviewed and third-party studies, where possible, that confirm their unique claims and capabilities. - Customer Focus We have the largest and most-experienced companion animal diagnostics field-based professional organization in the world, which enables us to develop and strengthen our relationships with our customers, including individual veterinarians, and drive faster adoption of our unique innovations and advances in pet healthcare standards, and we continue to invest in our customer development capabilities. - Expansion of Our Recurring Revenue Business Model Our business is designed around a durable, recurring revenue business model, with robust growth and profit characteristics and supported by our extraordinary customer loyalty and retention rates, which range from 96% to 99.9%, depending on the product line and geography.
-We estimate that our recurring revenue has grown from 81% of our total revenue in 2010 to 89% in 2019, and the largest contributor is our CAG Diagnostics business, which constituted 76% of our total 2019 revenue.
+Our sustained, substantial R&D investments enable our novel, proprietary diagnostic and software product and service introductions, afford unparalleled new product development capability and result in a robust pipeline.
+In addition, our innovative diagnostic solutions are fully backed by peer-reviewed and third-party studies, where possible, that confirm their unique claims and capabilities. - Customer Focus We have the largest and most-experienced companion animal diagnostics field-based professional organization in the world, which enables us to develop and strengthen our relationships with our customers, including individual veterinarians, and drive faster adoption of our unique innovations and advances in pet healthcare standards, and we continue to invest in our customer development capabilities. - Expansion of Our Recurring Revenue Business Model Our business is designed around a durable, recurring revenue business model, with robust growth and profit characteristics and supported by our extraordinary customer loyalty and high retention rates.
+We estimate that our recurring revenue has grown from 81% of our total revenue in 2010 to 90% in 2020, and the largest contributor is our CAG Diagnostics business, which constituted 78% of our total 2020 revenue.